The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: Conclusion

 \section{Conclusion}

-It has often been mentioned that after World War 1, the French Grandes Ecoles, the Ecole Normale especially, were crowded with the ghosts of the students from the years 1910 who largely disappeared during the conflict.
-Obviously, as was the case in the aforementioned examples, the dead of the Great War were essentially very young men who had scarcely finished their graduation studies and whose names are hardly known to us today.
+It has often been said that after World War I, the French Grandes \'Ecoles, the \'Ecole Normale especially, were crowded with the ghosts of the students from the 1910s who disappeared during the conflict.
+Of course, these dead of the Great War were essentially very young men who had scarcely finished their graduate studies and whose names are hardly known to us today.
+Ren\'e Gateaux, who died at the age of 25 in October 1914, is an example both representative and exceptional of the student victims of the war---exceptional because, despite being very young, he left scientific work that could be carried on by others.

-On that prospect, the example of Ren\'e Eug\`ene Gateaux, who died at the age of 25 in October 1914 during the first battle of Artois is an example both representative and exceptional of the students victims of the war, in so far as, though he was very young, a trail of his scientific work remained after himself had disappeared.
-It is remarkable that Gateaux's name is still nowadays usually known by those who study mathematics : the directional Gateaux differential, an alternative to the global Fr\'echet differential is present in most textbooks of differential calculus.
+Bourbaki, when he eventually added some words about probability theory in the chapter devoted to integration in nonlocally compact spaces of a late edition of his \textit{El\'ements d'histoire des math\'ematiques} (\citett{Bourbaki1984}, pages 299--302),\footnote{The complicated story of Bourbaki's attitude to integration and, in particular, of Dieudonn\'e's resistance to abstract integration is well known and presented in detail in \citet{Schwartz1997}.
+I shall not make further comments on it here.} mentioned the path linking Borel's consideration on kinetic theory of gases to the Wiener measure with Gateaux's and L\'evy's works as fundamental steps.

-As we have seen, in his tragic fate, Gateaux met two posthumous fortunes.
-Firstly, he happened to deal at the right moment with subjects of Functional Analysis.
-These themes shaped and developed in the immediate after-war in an unexpected way.
-Moreover, just before he went to the army at the mobilization, he left in a semi-achieved state a series of papers that he had begun to write while he was in Rome with Volterra.
-When Hadamard in 1918 entrusted Paul L\'evy with the preparation of their publication in the Bulletin des Sciences Math\'ematiques, it was for L\'evy the occasion of a tremendous restarting of his career, leading to numerous mathematical consequences.
-It was also the reason why our time still has some remembrance of a young mathematician called Ren\'e Gateaux.
+Though uncompleted, Gateaux's mathematical studies were recovered and extended by Paul L\'evy for whom they became a catalyst for a renewal of his scientific interests in probability.
+It is due to L\'evy's work of editing and extension that today we remember Gateaux.
+1cm